Zyy438/FPGAudio/README.md

 This module is written by the manufactor of the develop board ALIENTEK.Co.
 It mainly defines the communication protocol between the fpga and the WM8978 chip.

+### Phase locked loop

+Phase-locked loops is a frequency and phase control system that uses feedback control principles.
+Its function is to synchronize the signal output by the circuit with its external reference signal.
+When the frequency of the reference signal or When the phase changes, the phase-locked loop will detect this change and adjust the output frequency through its internal feedback system until the two are resynchronized.
+This synchronization is also called "phase-locked."

+In this project, since there is a need to generate clock signals in different frequency, phase locked loop is applied to drive different modules.
+The ALETRA FPGA chip used in this project has already embedded 2 phase locked loops, and so that pll ip-core is used in quartus to enable the two plls.

+## Fast fourier transform

 ## Reference

 1. https://zh.wikipedia.org/wiki/HBP